elsiedown/sei-project-4-he/README.md

 We were given just over a week to build a full-stack application, using a Python Django API and Django REST Framework to serve data from a PostgreSQL database whilst consuming this API with a separate front-end, built with React.

 Our idea was Sharebnb.
-Taking inspiration from the outrageous and luxurious properties presented on TV series such as Selling Sunset, whilst combining this with the concept and styling behind websites suchas Airbnb -  Sharebnb is a platform where users can swap houses with other users.
-Users can advertise their house for swapping, as well as explore and make requests on other houses, add properties to their favourites, and leave reviews on properties they have stayed in.
+Taking inspiration from the outrageous and luxurious properties presented on TV series such as Selling Sunset, and combining this with the concept and styling behind websites suchas Airbnb -  Sharebnb is a platform where users can swap houses with other users.
+Users can advertise their house as available to swap, as well as explore and make requests on other houses, add properties to their favourites, and leave reviews on properties they have stayed in.

 This Readme will outline the approach we took and the wins and challenges that I encountered along the way.